The Smell of Concrete After Rain - 99% Invisible

 Some people refer to this building style as “Brutalist architecture,” but Brutalism is a big, broad label that’s used inconsistently in architecture, and architects tend to disagree on a precise definition of the word.
 Furthermore, the word “brutalism” has intense connotations, even though it’s not actually related to “brutality.”
 The word comes from the French “béton brut,” which means raw concrete.

 Lots of folks, beyond the creator of James Bond, love to hate these concrete buildings.
-Their aesthetic can conjure up associations with bomb shelters, soviet-era, or “third-world” construction, but as harsh as it looks, concrete is an utterly optimistic building material.
+Their aesthetic can conjure up associations with bomb shelters, Soviet-era, or “third-world” construction, but as harsh as it looks, concrete is an utterly optimistic building material.

 Around the 1920s, concrete was seen as being the material that would change the world.
 The material seemed boundless—readily available in vast quantities, and concrete sprang up everywhere—on bridges, tunnels, highways, sidewalks, and of course, massive buildings.
 Concrete has become the second-most consumed product in the world.
 The only thing we consume more of than concrete is water.